 Katrl, whose name means “to breath air” in Tlingit, was about 6 when she arrived at Shedd in December 1993.
-She gave birth to a male calf, Kukdlaa, in 2016.
-Katrl is still nursing him occasionally, but Maris expects the now-juvenile dolphin will be weaned soon.

-Maris says that Munchkin had “a really solid repertoire” of behaviors when she came to Shedd and didn’t require additional training for husbandry procedures or to fit into the presentations.
+Maris says that Munchkin had “a really solid repertoire” of behaviors when she came to Shedd and didn’t require additional training for husbandry procedures or to fit into the Animal Spotlights.
 And she excels at a new behavior, a vertical jump.
 Lags can leap 15 to 20 feet in the air.
 “We’ve been training it with all the dolphins—straight up and down again, without a flip.
 She’s doing a nice high jump.
 It’s her signature behavior right now.”

 Makoa (mah-KOH-ah) was born June 1, 2015.
-He is currently 6 feet long and weighs 160 pounds.
+The young adult male is currently 6 feet long and weighs 160 pounds.

-“Makoa,” by the way, is Hawaiian for “fearless.”
+“Makoa” is Hawaiian for “fearless.”
 Through the trusting relationship he has with the marine mammals staff and his positive-reinforcement training, Makoa seems ready to take on the each new challenge and even give it his own spin.

 “The lags are very aerial and you’ll often see them coming up with their own amazing versions of jumps and leaps on their own.”Maris Muzzy, cetacean manager